 Using old wrenches for levers works great as they are drop forged and very strong

 Notice the top inner gear reduction tool.
 It's round and gray in color, in the inside of the upper body.
 It's a 1940's cast iron hand crank style bench grinder.
-I have the automaton frame with main cam mechanism case installed, bicycle sprockets and chain drives mounted to slightly reduce speed of the movements a little further, and multiply the torque available to move the heavier parts, such as the arm with a bottle in it. .
+I have the automaton frame with main cam mechanism case installed, timing gear set and chain drives mounted to slightly reduce speed of the movements a little further, and multiply the torque available to move the heavier parts, such as the arm with a bottle in it. .

 The lower part of the bottom legs are old car ball joints and their movements will be driven by linkages that are actuated by the cam system as well.